 I’d offered EFT on a few occasions.
-She firmly declined as she had the misconception she would have to confront the emotional aspects of her problems in order to get anywhere.
-The geographical distance between us made it difficult pursuing the topic and allaying her fears, whilst working on the phone didn’t suit her.
+She firmly declined, as she had the misconception she would have to confront the emotional aspects of her problems in order to get anywhere.
+The geographical distance between us made it difficult to pursue the topic and allay her fears, whilst working on the phone didn’t suit her.

 On a recent visit I found her very low in spirits and physically tired.
 She started talking about her problems.
-Seeing the distress on her face I asked if I could do some gentle tapping on her hand as she talked.
-10 minutes later there emerged a different woman.
+Seeing the distress on her face, I asked if I could do some gentle tapping on her hand as she talked.
+Then minutes later, there emerged a different woman.
 She was vibrant and full of energy for the first time in over a month.
 The hand tapping had taken the edge off her distress.
 This lasted the rest of the week, long after I’d returned home.

-At the end of the week she phoned me and asked me to devise some Setups for her so that she could continue with the tapping on her own.
+At the end of the week, she phoned me and asked me to devise some Setups for her so that she could continue with the tapping on her own.
 I suggested that given how successful the finger tapping was for her, it would be good if she continued with it for now.
-And as for the wordplay, I suggested that she say a very simple affirmation to herself a couple of times “I love you” - that would provoke ‘tail-enders’ for her to finger tap and take the edge off.
+And as for the wordplay, I suggested that she say a very simple affirmation to herself a couple of times, “I love you,” which would provoke tail-enders for her to finger tap and take the edge off.

 Simplicity was the key for Tania here.
-If we’d gone into the full-on version of EFT she would have required one-on-one help which would have conflicted with her desire to be independent.
-I suspect she would have got bogged down and lost momentum in her progress.
+If we’d gone into the full-on version of EFT she would have required one-on-one help, which would have conflicted with her desire to be independent.
+I suspect she would have gotten bogged down and lost momentum in her progress.
 There was the potential for the release to be too overwhelming for her on her own.

 At the heart of this strategy is the desire to empower the people I work with to pace their improvement at whatever rate they decide is right for them.
-If they want to try the full version of EFT then I encourage them to download the free manual or work with a practitioner who suits their needs.
-In the meantime, finger tapping provides an easy way to calm down distress until they can proceed onto full EFT.
-If a client is too distressed to go onto full EFT and isn’t ready to work with a skilled practitioner, then I encourage them to do finger tapping as at the least they’re calming down their pain.
+If they want to try the full version of EFT, then I encourage them to download the free manual or work with a practitioner who suits their needs.
+In the meantime, finger tapping provides an easy way to calm down distress until they can proceed to full EFT.
+If a client is too distressed to go on to full EFT and isn’t ready to work with a skilled practitioner, then I encourage them to do finger tapping, as at the least they’re calming down their pain.
 It’s a first step.

-Please describe the location of the hand points you mention: I use the karate chop, finger, thumb, and gamut points, and the wrist points (the wrist points are on the inside of the wrist at the base of each hand).
+Please describe the location of the hand points you mention: I use the side of the hand, finger, thumb, and Gamut points, and the wrist points (the wrist points are on the inside of the wrist at the base of each hand).

-Do you just tap on all the hand points or only certain ones? - I tap on all hand points available unless my intuition suggests otherwise.
-As we're trying to move stagnant energy on I find it helpful to work with as many points as are easily accessible.
+Do you just tap on all the hand points or only certain ones?: I tap on all hand points available unless my intuition suggests otherwise.
+As we’re trying to move stagnant energy, I find it helpful to work with as many points as are easily accessible.